2 Peter 2

 The Ministry of false teachers (v.17-19):

-A false promise --
+Their false promise --

-1. of life - from 'wells without water'. cp.
+1. of life - from 'wells without water.' cp.
 Jude 1:12

 These teachers speak eloquently, and with great appeal to the hearers' fleshly senses.
 But they have no 'living water' to share, because they have not found the Lord for themselves. cp.
 Jer 2:13; Joh 4:10; 7:38